Goma-daki: Sacred Fire

 Goma-daki means the Buddhist rite of burning small sticks of wood on the altar to invoke divine help.

 It means that the fire of wisdom of Fudo-Myo-o burns evil passions.

 It is a spiritual exercise of praying accomplishment of desire of common people by service of Esoteric Buddhism.

 Goma-burning ritual and fire-walking (Saito-ohgomaku) is held on April 29.

 After the fire burnt out, fire-walk ceremony is held.

-People walk barefoot across the still warm charcoal to pray for protection from the evils.
+Anyone, if you like, can walk barefoot across the still warm charcoal to pray for protection from the evils.